Trifluoromethylation: Umemoto reagents

 Umemoto reagents are (trifluoromethyl)dibenzoheterocyclic salts, such as 5-(trifluoromethyl)dibenzothiophenium triflate and 5-(trifluoromethyl)dibenzothiophenium tetrafluoroborate.

 Trifluoromethyl-metal reagents

 Many CF3-containing metal complexes have been prepared, and some are useful for trifluoromethylation.
-The most obvious reagent is CF3Li, which can be generated by lithium-iodide exchange.
-This compound is however unstable even at low temperatures.
-It degrades to lithium fluoride and difluorocarbene.

 Trifluoromethyl copper(I) reagents are more useful.
 These reagents are generated in situ by reaction of CF3I with copper powder in polar solvents.
-Hg(CF3)2, prepared by decarboxylation of the trifluoroacetate, has proven useful for the trifluoromethylation of other metals.
+Hg(CF3)2, prepared by decarboxylation of the trifluoroacetate, has proven useful for the trifluoromethylation of other metals, although for low-temperature reactions it may prove useful to transmetallate to bis(trifluoromethyl)cadmium.